brnsampson/optional/README.md

 they are really good at solving those problems!

-The wild west: Use YAML, TOML, JSON, BSON, JSON5, Consul, Vault, Zookeeper, etcd, whatever bad distributed key/value store your company implemented on top of redis, or even DynoDB if you are a psycopath.
-I'm not gunna sweat it, because if you use flags and env vars properly the only things that cares about this stuff is your application and I, as an infrastructure engineer, am never going to have to interact with this.
+The wild west: Use YAML, TOML, JSON, BSON, JSON5, Consul, Vault, Zookeeper, etcd, whatever bad distributed key/value store your company implemented on top of redis, or even DynamoDB if you are a psycopath.
+I'm not gunna sweat it, because if you use flags and env vars properly the only things that cares about this stuff is your application and I, as an dis-interested third party, am never going to have to interact with this.
 As long as you don't break your own config then ask me to fix it.
 You can do that, I suppose, but know that some poor person that is taking time out of keeping that old elasticsearch cluster alive for one more day is judging you hard.

 Actually, on second thought just use TOML or whatever the company told you to use.
-You're probably just using it for boolean feature flags anyways.
+You're probably just using it for boolean feature flags, a listening address, and anyways.

 ## FAQ's

-### Why do you even have Unwrap()?
-It seems like a less convenient version of Get().

-Yep.
-On the one hand, I like the idea of options being values.
-They could be passed around and referenced easily without worrying about consequences.
+### What happens if I have a pointer to an Option?

+It acts like a pointer to any other value.
+It is equally useful as a pointer to an int, though, so I wouldn't recommend it.

-In practice, I find I actually need pointers to options most of the time.
-They are things meant to be consumed rather than passed around a lot, and as such when the thing that actually needs them uses them, I don't really want them to stick around going forward.
+In practice, I don't find that I actually need pointers to options very often.
+They are things meant to be calculated once then immutably consumed rather than having a value mutated in a bunch of places.
+We have some source of truth which we are trying to represent to different parts of our code, marshal and send over the wire, or cache/invalidate a local state of that source.
+Values work just fine for that.

-As an example, consider a situation where you have a single config loader generating a nested config which includes pointers.
-Maybe one field of your config is a sub-config meant for one component or domain of your application.
-If that struct has pointer fields, then even if the struct is passed into your component by value there will be another pointer floating around and accessible in your other code.
-That _should_ be okay, right?
-Surely nothing else will call a method on the main config struct that might modify its fields right?

-Well, maybe we should just make that a pointer so that we can nil it out after the component consumes its config.
-That works, but now we have a nil pointer floating around and something else can still call methods on the main struct to modify fields.
-Did you check that pointer _everywhere_ to make sure you are not dereferencing it when it's nil?
-Are you _sure_?

-Well hey, just make the field an Optional and when the component consumes its part it can call Unwrap() to get the inner value and the rest of the struct just has a None Optional left.
-It has all the same methods and code has to handle the errors returned just like normal, but now it won't cause an unhandled panic if you lose focus for more than 10 seconds!
+The one exception would be if you have a very large struct which you want to wrap in an Option.
+Accepting very large things through a function call may not perform the way you want, in which case you could use a `*Option[MyStruct]` the same way you might use a `*MyStruct`.

+### What about a pointer to a struct which contains an Option?

+It acts like any other value.

+### What about an Option of a pointer?

+That's tricky.
+It has all the same dangers as passing by value a struct with pointer fields.
+While it is technically possible, I don't recommend it unless you have a very specific need and know your foot guns well.

+Be aware that if you _do_ put a pointer inside an Option, `nil` _is a valid value and is NOT None_.
+This means that if you call `myOption.IsNone` does not tell you if the inner value is a nil pointer.

+Additionally, I bet there are complications with marshaling/unmarshaling.
+Would a json `null` unmarshal to a None-value Option, or a Some-value Option with the value being a `nil` pointer?
+I'm not sure, and I'm not taking the time to think about it.

+You could make a specific Pointer derivative of the Option type that handles that sort of thing, but I just don't know what the use case would be where you couldn't just use a pointer on it's own.
+I certainly don't plan on doing that.

 ### Why didn't you just wrap a pointer then do the right thing?
 Isn't copying things around by value all the time expensive?